 After that, tape the entire surface.
 Make sure to overlap the tape’s edges a little to prevent the color from leaking into the paper/cardboard.

-Next, squirt shaving foam into an ice tray or what ever you decide to use.
+Next, squirt shaving foam into an ice tray or whatever you decide to use.

-Laslty, add a drop of the yellow, blue, and green coloring to the shaving foam and mix well.
+Lastly, add a drop of the yellow, blue, and green coloring to the shaving foam and mix well.

 Video Tutorial